Jan van den Berg (footballer)

 Johannes Jacobus "Jan" van den Berg (22 August 1879 in Haarlem – 21 December 1951 in Zandvoort) was a Dutch footballer who spent his entire career at HFC Haarlem.
 He was one of Haarlem's greatest club icons, being the big name at the club in the first 50 years, Haarlem's first (unofficial) international and (honorary) chairman of the club.
 He was also a member of the Dutch football squad that competed in the 1908 Summer Olympics, but he did not play in any matches.

 Biography

 Jan van den Berg was born in Haarlem in 1879, to a father who owned stables, hotels and a café “Neuf”, which later became a hotel with the name “Centraal”, it was also the residence of the family.
 The van den Berg family also owned hotel “de Leeuwerik” in the Kruisstraat, which was the clubhouse of HFC Haarlem until the 1960s.
-Jan began his career at his hometown club HFC Haarlem, making his debut on 24 November 1895, aged of just 16, against AFC Quick 1890, netting Haarlem's only goal of the game.
+Jan began his career at his hometown club HFC Haarlem, making his debut on 24 November 1895, aged just 16, against AFC Quick 1890, netting Haarlem's only goal of the game.
 Since then, he scored a total of 130 goals for the club.
 He was a pure striker, sometimes referred to as "a real football animal" due to his always-present hunger for more goals.